Jasnsb/BookRatingPrediction/README.md

 # Projects
-A repository with a project of Machine Learning.
+A project of Machine Learning using Python with DSTI.